Can you eat sushi while pregnant? List of rolls:

 I was born in Tokyo back in 1990 and so my mom was a pregnant American woman in Japan for 9 months.
 She tells the story of one particular business dinner where she was offered some sushi and declined, explaining she was pregnant.
 They looked at her incredibly confused.
 Did they not understand?
 Was there a language barrier?
 Was this an excuse because the foreign woman didn’t like sushi?

-It turns out in Japan there is no blanket guideline for avoiding sushi while pregnant and women eat raw fish from reputable sources throughout their whole pregnancy.
+It turns out in Japan there is no blanket guideline for avoiding sushi while pregnant.
+Women eat raw fish from reputable sources throughout their pregnancy.
 Let’s explore why the advice in America is so different.

 Why people say not to eat sushi while pregnant: